gjbex/training-material/Fortran/Matrices/README.md

 -----------
 1. `calculations`: illustrates mathematical operations with matrices such as addition, element-wise multiplication, division and exponentiation, as well as matrix product.
+Adding a scalar to or multiplying a scalar with all elements of a matrix can also be done in a single statement.
 2. `alloc_test`: illustrates how to dynamically allocate a matrix with dimensions that can be specified on the command line.
 The matrix is allocated, initialized, printed, and deallocated.